 You knew right away this wasn’t going to be one of your better days.
-Your alarm didn’t go off, but the milk in your coffee did.
-And now, speeding to not be any later to work, you’re going to be later still because of the time you’re spending pulled over getting a ticket.
-The first bright spot in your day comes when someone at the office tells you that you can get the citation reduced or dismissed by taking something called a defensive driving course.
+First, your alarm didn’t go off, but the milk in your coffee did.
+And now, speeding to not be any later to work, you’ll still be later because of the time you’re spending pulled over getting a ticket.
+So the first bright spot in your day comes when someone at the office tells you that you can get the citation reduced or dismissed by taking a defensive driving course.

 It can only get better from here, right?
-But how do you go about finding the course that’s best for you?
+But how do you find the course that’s best for you?
 Your Google search for “defensive driving” has netted you somewhere upwards of a kazillion results.

 Topics in this post:

 Our list is not intended to be the end-all of defensive driving school lists.
 We offer it simply as a means to narrow your search.
 The one you choose should be the one that best fits your needs.

 Choosing the Best Online Defensive Driving Course for You

 Now, the term “course” gets a lot of people worried.
 Don’t worry.
 You’re not returning to college or adding course hours to your packed schedule.

 These courses typically only last just a few hours and are designed for one purpose; to get your speeding ticket dismissed….
 Just testing you to see if you’re still reading!
 The primary function of these defensive driving courses is to make the roads safer by making you more aware.